evhub/coconut/HELP.md

 ### 2-Vector

 Coconut's `data` statement brings the power and utility of _immutable, algebraic data types_ to Python, and it is this that we will be using to construct our `vector` type.
-The demonstrate the syntax of `data` statements, we'll start by defining a simple 2-vector:
+The demonstrate the syntax of `data` statements, we'll start by defining a simple 2-vector.
+Our vector will have one special method `__abs__` which will compute the vector's magnitude, defined as the square root of the sum of the squares of the elements.
+Here's our 2-vector:
 ```python
 data vector2(x, y):
     """Immutable 2-vector."""